API Key

 2254

-You will need to define the Credential name and the Description your new API key.
+You will need to define the Credential name and the Description of your new API key.

 🚧